MuffinLorde/Dystribute/README.md

   <img src="./assets/logo.png" height="200">
   <h1 align="center">Dystribute Package Manager</h1>
 </p>
-Dystribute is a package manager for the c and c++ programming that connects to GitHub and platforms to get you the best version of your wanted header and c files.
+Dystribute is a package manager for the c and c++ programming language that connects to GitHub and platforms to get you the best version of your wanted header and c files.

 ## Notes